 Jupiter and its moons

-The core of this unit is Chapter 9 of Teach Yourself Planets, by David Rothery, which is found in Section 1 of this unit page by page, followed by a guided discussion and questions in Sections 2 through 4.
-Note that all references in Chapter 9 of Teach Yourself Planets to other chapters, are to other chapters of Teach Yourself Planets – these references are not to other sections of this unit.
+The core of this course is Chapter 9 of Teach Yourself Planets, by David Rothery, which is found in Section 1 of this course page by page, followed by a guided discussion and questions in Sections 2 through 4.
+Note that all references in Chapter 9 of Teach Yourself Planets to other chapters, are to other chapters of Teach Yourself Planets - these references are not to other sections of this course.

 Jupiter is the first of the giant planets and has a large family of satellites.
 Four of these are much more substantial than any asteroid and can justifiably be regarded as worlds in their own rights.

-This is an extract from an Open University course which is no longer available to new students.
-If you found this interesting you could explore more free Physics and Astronomy course units or view the range of currently available OU Physics and Astronomy courses.
+This free course includes adapted extracts from an Open University course which is no longer available to new students.
+If you found this interesting you could explore more free Physics and Astronomy courses or view the range of currently available OU Physics and Astronomy courses.

 Copyright & revisions